 Step 2: Plant seeds of doubt [via economists and media]…

 However the counter balance is that in New Zealand gold does pass under the radar significantly more than in the USA.
-There is no capital gains on gold unlike the USA, and there’s no GST on pure gold or silver bullion either.
-Plus none of the instances mentioned in the above SovereignMan.com article have occurred in New Zealand.
+There is no GST on pure gold or silver bullion either.
+Plus none of the instances mentioned in the above SovereignMan.com article have occurred in New Zealand to date.

 “Silver also suffered the fate of gold.
 On August 9, 1934 a Presidential Proclamation ordered all silver bullion surrendered to the Treasury within 90 days and a 50 percent tax was levied on any profits from the sale of silver.
 The sellers were paid 50.1 cents per ounce.”

-However silver certificates in the USA could still be redeemed for silver up until 1964.
-So in the event that gold was confiscated in the future, you could argue that silver may well be at slightly lower risk than gold.
+However, until 1964 silver certificates in the USA could still be redeemed for silver.
+So if gold was confiscated in the future, you could argue that silver may well be at a slightly lower risk than gold.

-You could consider holding some numismatic or collectible coins as these were excluded from the 1933 Executive Order.
-The downside is these sell often for a large premium over the spot price of gold, so you will pay for this hedge against confiscation.
+The downside is these coins often sell for a large premium over the spot price of gold.
+So you will pay for this hedge against confiscation.
 Plus of course if it were to happen there’s no guarantee numismatic coins would not be targeted this time.

-Who knows really?
-The odds are the government will need to grab more revenue in the future, as it seems unlikely they are prepared to cut spending significantly.
+The government are unlikely to cut spending significantly.
+So the odds are the they will need to grab more revenue in the future.
 This revenue grab could be through higher taxes, higher inflation, and who knows what else?

 So in summary, like most everything these days it’s anybody’s guess.
-Making financial plans can be difficult when the rules are not set in stone.
-If we had to make a guess with a gun to ours heads we would say the odds would be against it.
+When rules aren’t set in stone, making financial plans can be difficult.
+But, if we had to make a guess with a gun to our heads, we would say the odds would be against gold confiscation in New Zealand.